 Cape Town TV (CTV) has been on air for more than a year, providing relevant, informative local and international programming to nearly a million viewers.
-The channel is now under threat due to government’s lack of support for community TV.
+The channel is now under threat due to government’s lack of support for community television.

 - ICASA plans to take CTV off air early next year to make way for cell phone TV because ICASA has not allocated any frequencies for CTV use